Programming culture problems — Robin Wils's website

 - There are almost always problems which you can try to fix.

 - You are often able to get the opportunity to learn things.

 - Many companies treat programmers really well.

 - Working from home might be cool thing, if you like that.

-Just keep in mind that every culture has some problems or things which you don’t like.
+Keep in mind that every culture has problems or things which you don’t like.
 This is just an opinion.

 What others think

 Xah Lee is a pretty well-known GNU Emacs user.
 His Why Software Suck page contains his opinion about the programming culture.